Costochondritis is a painful inflammation in the front of the chest. It is in the cartilage that attaches the ribs to the breast bone.

-Factors that may increase your chance of costochondritis include:
+Factors that may increase your chances of costochondritis include:

 Costochondritis may cause:

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
-Your doctor may do further tests if the diagnosis is not clear.
-Tests to examine the ribs more closely may include a chest x-ray.

-There are no current guidelines to prevent costochondritis.
+There are no current steps for prevention.

 Family Doctor—The American Academy of Family Physicians